Compliance

 If you are in charge of hourly employees, it’s likely that there will be days, weeks, or even months when your staff needs to work extra hours.
 Whether that’s over a typical eight-hour workday or a 40-hour workweek, the federal government has made it mandatory to compensate all non-exempt employees.
 This is important as it protects workers and rewards them for the additional time they spend supporting your business.

 Some states have their own overtime laws, while others do not.
-It’s crucial to stay informed on the current overtime laws in your state.
+It’s crucial to stay informed on the current overtime regulations in your state.
 In fact, if an employer willfully or repeatedly violates overtime requirements, they will be subject to a civil money penalty of up to $1,000 for each violation.

 Luckily, the laws themselves are relatively straightforward.
 Below we’ve compiled the federal laws along with a table outlining the overtime laws by state.